testdeck/testdeck/README.md

 # Setting Up
 ## Adding Mocha-TypeScript to Existing Project
-If you allready have an npm package with mocha testing integrated just install `mocha-typescript`:
+If you already have an npm package with mocha testing integrated just install `mocha-typescript`:
 ``` bash
 npm i mocha-typescript --save-dev
 ```